 Opportunities for stakeholder input

 The Certificates III and IV in Meat Safety Inspection support the skills of people working as meat inspectors or meat safety officers.
-As part of this project, work is underway to review the existing training and assessment materials used to deliver these qualifications to incorporate the provisions of the new Australian Standard A4696 Hygienic Production and Transportation of Meat and Meat Products for Human Consumption and the revised version of the AMIC Industry Animal Welfare Standard.
+As part of this project, work is underway to review the existing training and assessment materials used to deliver these qualifications to incorporate the provisions of the new Australian Standard AS-4696 Hygienic Production and Transportation of Meat and Meat Products for Human Consumption and the revised version of the AMIC Industry Animal Welfare Standard.

 The Certificates III and IV in Meat Safety Inspection were updated in 2022 to reflect current industry practices and quality assurance (QA) requirements.
 This involved a change in the core units of competency listed within the qualification, so training and assessment materials are being drafted to support the delivery of each of these core units.
-The project team are also reviewing the training support materials for the post and ante mortem units to reflect the changes in the Australian Standard A4696.
+The project team are also reviewing the training support materials for the post and ante mortem units to reflect the changes in the Australian Standard AS-4696.

 Following the completion of this project, the training support materials will be made available to RTOs for free in a digital format to support high quality and nationally consistent delivery of the qualifications.